mnemonikr/sleigh-compiler/README.md

 ## About

 This supports calling the Ghidra SLEIGH compiler from Rust code.
 Processors in Ghidra are described by `.slaspec` files, but Ghidra operates on the compiled `.sla` files.
-Now these artifacts can be produced directly from Rust code.
+Now the compiled `.sla` artifacts can be produced directly from Rust code.

 ## Usage